Mediation & Arbitration

-I am currently on the Lane County Circuit Court panel of arbitrators for court-mandated arbitration.
+I currently serve on the Lane County Circuit Court’s panel of arbitrators for court-mandated arbitration.

 FAQ